Jupyter widgets enable interactive data visualization in the Jupyter notebooks.

 fig.add_layer(gmaps.heatmap_layer(locations))

-conda install -c conda-forge gmaps
+figconda install -c conda-forge gmapspip install gmaps

-The Jupyter widget framework is extensible and enables developers to create custom widget libraries and bindings for visualization libraries of the JavaScript ecosystem.
+jupyter nbextension enable --py --sys-prefix gmapsThe Jupyter widget framework is extensible and enables developers to create custom widget libraries and bindings for visualization libraries of the JavaScript ecosystem.

-project helps widget authors get up to speed with the
+The cookiecutter project helps widget authors get up to speed with the

 packaging and distribution of Jupyter interactive widgets.